aahi-ai/LampOS/README.md

 # lampOS

-A small desktop OS that runs entirely in the browser — plain HTML, CSS, and JavaScript, no frameworks or build step.
+A small desktop OS that runs entirely in the browser.
+Built with plain HTML, CSS, and JavaScript, with no frameworks or build step.

 Live at: https://lamp-os.vercel.app/